 One of the best types of seafood to support weight loss is fish.

-It not only contains heart-healthy fats such as omega-3 fatty acids and many other vitamins to reduce the risk of chronic disease, it can promote weight loss.
+Fish contains heart-healthy fats such as omega-3 fatty acids.
+What’s more, it is also a rich source of many other vitamins that help reduce the risk of chronic disease.

 Omega-3s from fish have also been shown to burn body fat.

 In a 6 week study, participants who consumed fish oil lost approximately 1 pound of fat and an increase in fat-free mass (8).

 Fish typically provides fewer calories than other protein sources with comparable protein content.

 Some of the best choices to make when choosing which fish to eat are tuna, salmon, sardines, and cod.